PATH Intl. Equine Services for Heroes

 Equine Services for Heroes participants must complete a Participant Application Package and physician’s referral.
-When the application package has been received, an assessment will be scheduled to determine if equine assisted activities would be beneficial to the participant.
-Equine Services for Heroes is only offered at our Collierville Campus.
+When the application package has been received, an assessment will be scheduled to determine if equine-assisted activities would be beneficial to the participant.

 In loving memory of our friend Curt Long

 "My husband, Ivan "Curt" Long, fell in love with horses when he was in the Air Force during the Vietnam war.
 Most soldiers picked up their girlfriends in a car or on motorcycle, but Curt met his girlfriend at a bus stop riding a Quarter Horse named Long John.
 In his career as a psychologist, he taught clients how to ride and then took them out into the desert of Arizona for therapy sessions.
 Curt's philosophy was that "You'd have to work really hard to be depressed after riding through the Arizona desert on horseback.”
 His love of horses has never faded.

 In 2014, Curt was diagnosed with Parkinson's disease and life changed dramatically.
 He was also recently diagnosed with Lewy Body Dementia at the Memphis VA.
 This diagnosis explained the rapid cognitive and physical decline.
 It was sobering, and time felt shorter and more valuable.
 In the past 4 years, I watched my sweetheart husband change from an independent, humorous, creative, adventurous outdoorsman with a big presence to a much smaller man with tremors, quiet anxiety and a waning zest for life.